 Students who consistently demonstrate mastery of standards through regular classroom instruction and assessment will receive a score of "3" (meets proficiency of the standards).
 By the end of the school year, the expected performance level is a Level 3.
+It is important to note that a student, who scores a 3 in the first 9 weeks, could score a 2 on the second nine weeks.
+The student's performance can vary due to the demands of the standards.
 Students who consistently exceed proficiency of the standard may receive a score of 4 in a given area.
 There are select standards, such as identification of the 26 letters of the alphabet, that cannot receive a score of 4 due to the nature of the standard.

-Score Performance Level Description 1 Beginning to demonstrate an understanding of the standard I am starting to get it, but I am still confused.
+Score Performance Level Description 1 Beginning to demonstrate understanding of the standard I am starting to get it, but I am still confused.
 2 Developing proficiency of the standard I can do this with help or with an example in front of me.
 3 Meeting proficiency of the standard I can do this on my own without help.
 4 Exceeding proficiency of the standard I can apply and connect my learning in various ways.